2012 Nevada elections

-Nevada's 2012 general elections were held on November 6, 2012.
+Elections were held in Nevada on November 6, 2012.
+On that date, the state held elections for U.S. President, U.S. Senate, U.S. House of Representatives, Nevada Assembly, and various others.
+In addition, 12 of the 21 seats in the Nevada Senate were up for election, and one measure was on the ballot.
 Primary elections were held on June 12, 2012.

 Federal

 Presidential

-Nevada voters will choose 6 representatives to the Electoral College who will vote for the President and Vice-President of the United States.
-Candidates with ballot access are Barack Obama/Joe Biden (Democrat), Mitt Romney/Paul Ryan (Republican), Gary Johnson/Jim Gray (Libertarian), Virgil Goode (Independent).
+Nevada voters will choose 6 representatives to the Electoral College who will vote for the president and vice-president of the United States.
+Candidates with ballot access are Barack Obama/Joe Biden (Democrat), Mitt Romney/Paul Ryan (Republican), Gary Johnson/Jim Gray (Libertarian), Virgil Goode (independent).

 Senate

 Incumbent Republican U.S. Senator Dean Heller, who was first appointed to the position in May 2011, is seeking a full term.
 His challenger is Democratic U.S. Representative Shelley Berkley.

 House of Representatives

 All four Congressional seats are up for election.
 The Nevada House delegation currently consists of 2 Republicans and 1 Democrat.
-The fourth seat was created from reapportionment following the 2010 United States Census.
-Candidates with ballot access are Barack Obama/Joe Biden (Democrat), Mitt Romney/Paul Ryan (Republican), Gary Johnson/Jim Gray (Libertarian), Virgil Goode (Independent).
+The fourth seat was created from reapportionment following the 2010 United States census.
+Candidates with ballot access are Barack Obama/Joe Biden (Democrat), Mitt Romney/Paul Ryan (Republican), Gary Johnson/Jim Gray (Libertarian), Virgil Goode (independent).